syvita/standards/README.md

 If the release is a pre-release (an alpha or beta), the tag will be the next available version number with the suffix of `alpha` or `beta`.
 After the pre-release is implemented by a project, the pre-release becomes a recognised release without the suffix.

-Examples:
+Example:

 Previous release was `v4`...
 `v5-alpha`, `v5-beta` and then `v5`.

 ### Title

-The title of a release is usually
+The title of a release is usually a reference from one of Neal Stephenson's writings.
+This could be a city, a book title, a character etc. It's free for the author to choose.
+Just don't be rude, or it won't be implemented.

+Example:

+`A Young Lady's Illustrated Primer`

+### Name

+A release's name is the abbreviation of the title, a forward-slash and the release tag.

+Example:

+`AYLIP/v1-beta`

 ## Implementing standards

 When implementing deployed standards from this repo, you should state implementation in the following ways:

-If you're using a recognised release, where you comply with every standard in said release, you should say something like this
+If you're using a *release*, where you comply with every standard in said release, you should say something like this...

-> This project complies with [L3S v1]
+> This project complies with [AYLIP/v1]().

 - Make it clear
+- The release name should be the abbreviation of the title, a forward-slash and the release tag.
 - Link the release name to the release link from this repo

-If you're using a pre-release, where you comply with every standard in said release, you should say something like this:

-> This project complies with [AYLIP/v1-beta (A Young Lady's Illustrated Primer)](https://github.com/labs3/standards/releases/tag/v1-beta)
+- You can put the release title in brackets after if wanted.

-If you're using 1-3 standards from here, you should list them as following.
+If you're using *individual standards*, you should list them.

 > This project complies with L3S-01, 02 & 03.